maxammann/blog/content/posts/2019-03-22-simple-slack-bot-crawler.md

 print("Failed to send message to Slack")
 ```

-Run this script as a cronjob every hour to post updates!
+Run this script as a cron job every hour to post updates!
 There is no need to use Web Hooks as this is only pushing to the slack.